cttsai1985/google-quest-qa-labeling-pipeline/README.md

 run `04_run_training_distill_roberta_aug.sh` to distilled roberta with preset and training with augmentation.

-This run `tf_starter.py` and the pipeline is flexible to switch among difference embedding supported by transformer models from hugging face.
+This run `tf_starter.py` and the pipeline is flexible to switch among difference embedding supported by transformer models provided by hugging face.

 ##### step 6) inference only